 However, why does one child develop scoliosis, while another develop some other auto-immune disease like lupus, multiple sclerosis, rheumatoid arthritis, and fibromyalgia has to do with a person’s psychological make-up.
 The weak link snaps.
 As survivors and parents, we need to be aware of the effect of ACEs when raising our kids.

 And yes, scoliosis can be healed, we need to take responsibility for our emotions and make changes to our life.
 However, the older a person is, and the longer the misalignment has been in place, the longer this process can take.
 But it is never too late to start, change happens only by taking one step.

-My next post will be on “Healing My Scoliosis”
+My next post “Healing My Scoliosis”